wesleycamargo/azure-docs.pt-br/articles/security/security-channel-nine.md

 <properties
-   pageTitle="Vídeos de segurança do Azure no Channel 9 | Microsoft Azure" description="O artigo fornece uma lista estruturada de apresentações de segurança do Azure no Channel 9.
-O Channel 9 é uma comunidade que conecta as pessoas que usam nossos produtos com as pessoas responsáveis pelo desenvolvimento desses produtos." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security videos on Channel 9 | Microsoft Azure"
+   description="The article provides a curated list of Azure security presentations on Channel 9.
+Channel 9 is a community that connects the people who use our products with the people behind our products." services="security" documentationCenter="na" authors="TomShinder"